Video

 Transcript

-You should ask yourself, okay, if I know that, then have I got the same gene or relative of that gene in my model species?
+You should ask yourself, okay, if I know that, then have I got the same gene or relative of that gene in my model ?
 For me it’s zebrafish, or if you are in America, zeebra-fish.

 Additional to that is, have I got enough sequence information of that gene to affect the expression of that gene?
 So now I need sequence information.
-Fortunately for the zebrafish, there is a huge genome sequencing effort that’s being undertaken at the Sanger Institute just out of Cambridge in the UK.
+Fortunately for the zebrafish, there is a huge sequencing effort that’s being undertaken at the Sanger Institute just out of Cambridge in the UK.
 So we have a lot of sequence information.

 Rights: The University of Waikato